pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 Configure the parameters so the pega.yaml Helm chart matches your deployment resources in these areas:

-- Specify that this is an PKS deployment.
+- Specify that this is an TKGI deployment.

 - Credentials for your DockerHub account in order to access the required Docker images.